donigian/VerticalShardSpike/README.md

 **Select Scenario: A system visitor views a user’s profile page.**

  -  Connect to the ShardIndexRecord using an application configuration-level connection string.
  -  Query the UserShardRecord table, using the userId of the user, and retrieve the UserShardRecord row that contains the user’s lookup information.
- - Query the shard table and retrieve the shard row that represents the user’s DomainShardRecord location.
+ -  Query the shard table and retrieve the shard row that represents the user’s Domain Shard location.
  -  Disconnect from the ShardIndexRecord.
  - Connect to the DomainShardRecord as specified by the previously retrieved shard row’s connectionString.
  - Query the UserShardRecord table to retrieve the user’s basic information, using the previously retrieved userId.
  - As necessary, query the user’s additional profile information via DomainShardRecord.
  - Disconnect from the DomainShardRecord.